-If a partnership business is at will, any partner can dissolve the partnership by giving an advanced notice.
+If a partnership business is at will, any partner can dissolve the partnership by giving advance notice.
 Notice will contain a date from which dissolution will be effective.

-If any of the partners becomes mentally unstable or misbehaves with the other partner(s) or doesn’t abide by the clauses of the agreement, the other partner(s) may file a case in the court to dissolve the firm.
-But a court can dissolve the firm only if it is registered with the registrar of firms.
+If any of the partners become mentally unstable or misbehaves with the other partner(s) or doesn’t abide by the clauses of the agreement, the other partner(s) may file a case in the court to dissolve the firm.
+But a court can dissolve the firm only if it is registered with the Registrar of Firms.
 Hence an unregistered partnership firm can’t be dissolved by the court.